mvolkmann/mvolkmann.github.com/programming/sed-article.md

 The patterns before and after the `|` can be any kind of regular expression pattern, not just literal text.

+The order of precedence in regular expressions is grouping, concatenation, and alternation.

 To include alternatives in the middle of a larger regular expression they must be enclosed in parentheses.
 For example, `/(home|work) address/`.